-Outdoor Avian Care Assistants assist the Sanctuary's Nutritian & Habitat Specialist with various outdoor duties in the Sanctuary including food prep & feeding, cleaning pools, raking out aviarie, scrubbing benches, cleaning & filling bird baths, etc
+Outdoor Avian Care Assistants assist the Sanctuary's Nutrition & Habitat Specialist with various outdoor duties in the Sanctuary including food prep, feeding, cleaning pools, raking aviaries, scrubbing benches, cleaning bird baths, etc.

-A Sanctuary Greeter/Tour Guide is responsible for greeting Sanctuary visitors, answering general questions, directing visitors where to go when bringing in an injured bird, and conducting guided tours when scheduled.
+Sanctuary Greeter/Tour Guides are responsible for greeting Sanctuary visitors, answering general questions, directing visitors where to go when bringing in an injured bird, and conducting guided tours when scheduled.

 Gift Shop Clerks are responsible for cashing out customers, stocking shelves, answering incoming phone calls, answering visitor questions, etc

-A Special Events Volunteer would represent Seaside at scheduled offsite events and festivals.
-They would setup and man a Sanctuary booth, collect donations, sell merchandise, and answer general questions.
-They would also assist during special onsite Sanctuary events as well.
+Special Events Volunteers represent Seaside at scheduled onsite and/or offsite events.
+They set up and man a Sanctuary booth, collect donations, sell merchandise, and answer general questions.

-A Presentation Volunteer gives regularly scheduled (daily or weekly) oral presentations or demonstrations for Sanctuary visitors.
+Presentation Volunteers gives regularly scheduled (daily or weekly) oral presentations or demonstrations for Sanctuary visitors.
 Examples of the types of presentations/demonstrations may be:

-*Training and/or special licenses may be required for certain presetations/presenters.
+*Training and/or special licenses may be required for certain presentations/presenters.